watusi/jquery-mobile-iscrollview/README.md

 content.
 (If there were some content but it was shorter than the wrapper, then you wouldn't be able to drag in the empty space.)

-Set this to `true` if you want scrollers that do *not* have a pull-down or pull-up to always be scrollable, even if their content is short.
+Set this to `false` if you want scrollers that do not have a pull-down or pull-up to not display a scrollbar and not be draggable if they are shorter than the wrapper.
+Recommended setting is `true` because it provides a more consistent UI experience.

-Default: `false`
+Default: `true`

 ####emulateBottomOffset